vampireLibrarianMonk/amd-gpu-hello/README.md

 ## Install Ubuntu 22.4.05
 No minimal and no third party driver installation.
 I used secure boot and had no issues so far, does not mean you won't so disable secure boot if it presents an issue.

+I installed the following packages as a part of the server variant of ubuntu:
+    * `kde-desktop-plasma`
+    * `linux-generic-hw-22.04`
+    * `xrdp`

+These let me connect to my server so perform remote work.
+For the sake of this repo's instruction length it is assumed you know how to work with these packages.

 ## ROCm Driver and Package Installation
 ROCm Platform: Offers a comprehensive foundation for HPC, machine learning, and scientific research on AMD GPUs.